The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Hotel Thomas

 Everything you need is just around the corner.
-The subway station is just a 5-minute walk away, and it’s just 10 minutes from Myeongdong Street.
-Plus, this area is much quieter than the bustling Myeongdong Street itself (located on the other side), so you can enjoy peaceful nights.
+The subway station is just a 5-minute walk away and 10 minutes from Myeongdong Street.
+Plus, this area is much quieter than busy Myeongdong Street (located on the other side), so you can enjoy peaceful nights.

 The hotel has its own coffee bar, but I suggest heading across the street to Koffee Sniffer for your morning caffeine fix!